microsoft/onnxruntime/docs/tutorials/accelerate-pytorch/pytorch.md

 ## Inference with ONNXRuntime

-When performance and portability are paramount, you can use ONNXRuntime to perform inference on a PyTorch model.
+When performance and portability are paramount, you can use ONNXRuntime to perform inference of a PyTorch model.
 With ONNXRuntime, you can reduce latency and memory and increase throughput.
-You can also run a single model on cloud, edge, web  or mobile, using the language bindings and libraries provided with ONNXRuntime.
+You can also run a model on cloud, edge, web or mobile, using the language bindings and libraries provided with ONNXRuntime.

 The first step is to export your PyTorch model to ONNX format using the PyTorch ONNX exporter.